braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_your_braze_users/adding_users_to_your_dashboard.md

 Every email address used in an [instance]({{site.baseurl}}/user_guide/administrative/access_braze/sdk_endpoints) must be unique.
 This means that if you try to add an email address that's already associated with a user who had or still has access to a company workspace in that instance, you'll see an error message.

-As a workaround for Gmail accounts that recognize the alias created by adding a plus sign (+) to the email address, you could add a suffix like "+1" or "+test" to the email address.
-For example, `contractor@braze.com` can be `contractor+1@braze.com`.
+If your team uses Gmail and you're experiencing issues adding an email address, you can create an alias by adding a plus sign (+) like "+1" or "+test" to the email address.
+For example, `contractor@braze.com` can have an alias of `contractor+1@braze.com`.
+Emails to `contractor+1@braze.com` will still be delivered to `contractor@braze.com`, but the alias will be recognized as a unique email address.

 ## Suspending Braze users